Renting your home to go traveling is a great way to make your travel dreams come true.

 - Confirm that they are employed and talk with their boss.
 You want to find out how reliable and responsible they are.
 Don't do this by email.
 Chat with them by phone long enough that they start to care about you before you ask the tough questions.
 Leave pauses in the conversation.
 People tend to fill dead air and you may find out more this way.
 You should always ask: “if you wanted to rent your home, would you rent it to him/her?”

 - Try to get more than one business reference.
 Personal checks can be valuable too but friends say nice things anyway.
 A second business reference is more valuable.

-Make sure that the lease you sign with your tenant is airtight in terms of what utilities are covered and which are not, responsibilities for repairs, insurance requirements and more.
+Make sure that the lease you sign with your tenant is airtight in terms of which utilities are covered and which are not, responsibilities for repairs, insurance requirements, and more.
 You will want to keep your insurance on the property and your contents.
-Editors note: and, as reader segacs adds in the comments below “…Here in Quebec, things like damage deposits and last month’s rent are very, very illegal.
-When you sublet, you’re essentially becoming a landlord for a short period of time; read up on all the local laws and make sure you don’t violate them or else you could come home to a nasty surprise in the form of being dragged in front of your rental board.”
+Editors note: as reader segacs adds in the comments below “…Here in Quebec, things like damage deposits and last month's rent are very, very illegal.
+When you sublet, you're essentially becoming a landlord for a short period of time; read up on all the local laws and make sure you don't violate them or else you could come home to a nasty surprise in the form of being dragged in front of your rental board.”
 Now, back to the tips…

 - Take a damage deposit and last month’s rent.

 - Arrange for automatic deposits of their rent payments into your bank account.

 - Arrange for automatic payments for all expenses that you are covering from your bank account or credit card.

 - Check with your insurance broker to ensure that you don’t have to change your policy.

 - Arrange for a local representative to manage problems should they arise.
 This person should be able to authorize repairs to your home.
 I chose my brother rather than a professional as I knew I could trust him completely to protect my interests.